Rishon1983/goralex/README.md

-# goralex - This is my Vue.js code example
+# goralex.com - This is my site (client side) with information about me.
+# Made with the Vue.js Framework

 ## Project setup
 ```